 Hot and hardy with an aroma that sets stomachs growling as minds are filled with winter memories, chicken pot pie is as exemplary of comfort food as any dish could be.
-This version from Feast & Forest uses an egg yolk and potato starch slurry is used to thicken the filling, placing this rich dish in a comfort class all its own.
+This version from the Essential in Birmingham uses an egg yolk and potato starch slurry is used to thicken the filling, placing this rich dish in a comfort class all its own.

 1 (10-inch) pie or 2 (6-inch) pies

 2 (12-inch) pieces pie crust or 4 (6-inch) pieces (recipe follows)

 6 tablespoons butter, divided